bbgit/bbgit.github.io/README.md

-### Conditions as of March 1, 2025 at 1:40:28 AM CST
+### Conditions as of March 1, 2025 at 1:45:49 AM CST

 Temperature: 42.60 &deg;F

 Feels like: 42.60 &deg;F

-Humidity: 79%
+Humidity: 80%

-Wind Direction: SSW
+Wind Direction: SW

 Windspeed: 0.0 mph